guilherme-santos/refurbed/README.md

 The `Notify` method returns a `*notify.Result` with two methods, `Err()` and `Wait()`.

 * `Err()`: returns if the operation was success (returns nil) or a failure (return non-nil error).
 This method does not guarantee that the operation is over, but once it is, all the subsequent calls will return the same error or nil.
+Usually it's used after `Wait()` returns.
-* `Wait()` blocks and wait the operation is over and returns success (returns nil) or a failure (return non-nil error).
+* `Wait()` blocks and wait the operation is over.

 If you're not interested in the result and wants to have a completely async operation, is safe to ignore the return of `Notify()` method.